Slowvik/Problem_2_AQ/README.md

 	b) sema.h contains an algorithm using semaphores (c++20) where the critical section is divided into two parts.
 This is already much faster than mut_cond.h (about 80 times faster, timed with the system clock and 100,000 loops for each thread).

 	c) max_threading attempts to improve the efficiency even more by utilising all available threads.
 It uses semaphores and can be easily modified to use fine-grain locks (currently only uses semaphores, c++20).
-This is even faster than sema.h (about 110 times, using the same 100,000 loops and timed with system clock)
+This is even faster than sema.h (about 110 times, using the same 100,000 loops and timed with the system clock)

 3. The main.cpp file contains the following: